| |

 Limoncello Spritz

 The limoncello spritz is the perfect year-round drink that packs a punch of flavor.
-Mixing lemon liqueur with Prosecco, this simple yet tasty concoction will surely delight your taste buds any night.
+Mixing lemon liqueur with Prosecco, this simple yet tasty concoction will surely make you smack your lips in delight.
 All it takes are four ingredients, so even if you don’t consider yourself much of a mixologist, putting together this zesty refreshment is easy – making it ideal for serving up at barbecues or pool parties.

 I love to have this limoncello cocktail around Christmas time.
 The reason is that the flavor combination screams “Holiday!” to me.
 But I’ve also imbibed this drink during the warmer months because it is incredibly refreshing: the perfect summer cocktail.